jatofi-official/migration-eu-analysis/Ideas/plan.md

         + employment
     * to prove the point that people migrate for economic reasons
     * compare for every country
+    * compare for all countries (or regions)
+    * add markers for important historical events

 - Consequences of migration [Adam ?]
     + how does migration affect:
         - housing prices
         - criminality
+        - economy
+        - unemployment

-- Asylum statistics [Aďo ?]
+- Asylum statistics [Aďo]
     * percentage accepted over the years, for every country
     * which groups are accepted
-        + gender
         + age
+    * compare with GDP
+- Comparison between specific countrie [Aďo]
+    * differences in specific countries
-- Show situation in Slovakia
+- Show situation in Slovakia (Optional)
     * Which counties gain/lose people due to migration
     * GDP, HDI of regions
-    *

 ### Optional